Event Loop Guide: How JavaScript Async Code Actually Gets Scheduled

 B

-That happens because the timeout callback does not go straight onto the call stack.
-It becomes eligible later, and only runs after the current stack work is done.
+Why?
+Because the timeout callback does not jump directly onto the call stack.
+It becomes eligible later, and only runs after the current stack work finishes.

 console.log('start');